 A roundup of the latest reports examining the relationship between CBD and the novel coronavirus.

 Coronavirus-related scams and fraudulent advertising have surged over the past month, as snake oil salesmen have promised cures to a concerned public.
 The Federal Trade Commission (FTC) released a guide on how consumers can best avoid being scammed, and sent warnings, co-written by the Food and Drug Administration (FDA), to companies falsely promising coronavirus cure packages.
+Here is the truth about CBD and COVID-19.

 Claims around cannabidiol (CBD) and the coronavirus have also drawn scrutiny in the past month.
 As new reports and messages fly across your social media channel, it can be tough to keep track of it all.
-That’s why we’ve compiled a list of what you should know about CBD and the coronavirus.

 Will CBD Prevent the Coronavirus?